codejive/twinkle/README.md

-# Context
+# Twinkle

-Context is a Java library for creating advanced user interfaces inside a console window
+Twinkle is a Java library for creating advanced text-based user interfaces.

 This is a very early proof of concept, nothing to see here (yet)